What does OSHA stand for?

 Prepare for the NAVTA Approved Veterinary Assistant Test with study flashcards and multiple choice questions, each with hints and detailed explanations to help you ace the exam!

-The correct answer is that OSHA stands for the Occupational Safety and Health Administration.
-This federal agency is part of the United States Department of Labor, created to ensure safe and healthy working conditions for employees by setting and enforcing standards, as well as providing training, outreach, education, and assistance.
+The correct answer is that OSHA stands for Occupational Safety and Health Administration.
+This U.S. government agency is responsible for ensuring safe and healthy working conditions for employees by setting and enforcing standards and providing training, outreach, education, and assistance.
+The name accurately reflects its mission to protect workers by enforcing safety regulations and ensuring compliance with health standards across various industries.

 Subscribe